-- If you arrived in Pennsylvania from China or Iran anytime during the outbreaks there, you will be notified by the department to stay home and practice social distancing for 14 days after travel. - If you have returned from travel in Italy or South Korea within the past 14 days, we ask that you call 1-877-PA-HEALTH (1-877-724-3258) to let the department know about your travel, and then stay home and practice social distancing for 14 days after travel. - While we caution Pennsylvanians to avoid all unnecessary travel to and from countries with a CDC level 3 travel advisory at this time, we understand that it cannot all be avoided.
-In that case, we are urging Pennsylvanians to be aware of and follow these guidelines to protect their health and others around them. - Contact the Department at 1-877-PA-HEALTH - Avoid contact with others. - Not travel while sick. - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing. - Wash hands often with soap and water for at least 20 seconds.
+- If you have travelled internationally and arrived in Pennsylvania anytime during the last 14 days, we are recommending that you stay home and practice a voluntary quarantine and self-monitoring for 14 days. - If you have travelled within the US to an area with sustained community spread and arrived in Pennsylvania anytime during the last 14 days, we are recommending that you stay home and practice a voluntary quarantine and self-monitoring for 14 days. - While we caution Pennsylvanians to avoid all unnecessary travel, we understand that it cannot all be avoided.
+In that case, we are urging Pennsylvanians to be aware of and follow these guidelines to protect their health and others around them. - Avoid contact with others. - Not leave the home while sick. - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing. - Wash hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer if soap and water are not available. - If you are sick, stay home.
-If you are sick and returned from China or been in contact with someone from China who has been ill with suspected novel coronavirus or confirmed positive, contact the PA Department of Health at 1-877-PA-HEALTH (1-877-724-3258).
+If you are sick and returned from international travel or have been in close contact with someone who has been ill with suspected novel coronavirus or confirmed positive, contact your healthcare provider to discuss the need for testing.
+Providers who need consultation may call the PA Department of Health at 1-877-PA-HEALTH (1-877-724-3258).